 One of the first things you should do on your blog is create an about page.
 This is one of the most highly trafficked pages on any blog, because it tells people who you are, gives your background, and explains why someone should follow you.
 Keep it fun and personable.
 Let your readers know who you are!

 If you want to build a successful blog, social media is key to building your following.
 There are many social media platforms but sign up to the most popular ones to start with.
 You won’t go far wrong with a Facebook page, Twitter & Instagram.

 Write Your First Post

 This can be about anything really.
-For example, tell people why you are starting a travel blog.
-Maybe share what you’re packing for an upcoming trip.
-Or if you just returned from a vacation, share some of your best highlights from the journey!
+For example, tell people why you are starting a blog.
+Maybe share what you’re using to produce music.

 Whatever the topic is, writing a post will help you understand how to publish images, headers, and all the other formatting that comes with publishing on WordPress.

 8: What Should You Write About?

 Now it’s time to begin creating content for your music blog.
 When you first start out, I recommend publishing new articles at least 1-2 times per week.
 But remember, quality is more important than quantity!

 Take your time to craft excellent, useful blog posts that have impact.
 You want your articles to inspire musicians, but they should include plenty of actionable tips too.